Col de l'Iseran (Val-d'Isere) Bike Climb - PJAMM Cycling

 INTRO

-Cycling Col de L'Iseran - one of the highest and most beautiful of passes in the Alps.
-The climb from the north begins in one of the most famous ski resorts in the world, Val d'Isère.
+Cycling Col de L'Iseran - the highest and most beautiful paved pass in the Alps.
+The climb from the north begins in one of the most famous ski resorts in the world, Val d 'Isère.
 There are two primary routes up what is the “true” highest paved pass in Europe, one approach from the south and one from the north.

 See more details and tools regarding this climb's grade via our interactive Profile Tool.